erlendps/deanITcase/README.md

 ## React Native with Expo

-Skeleton app for react native can be found in folder `react-native`.
+Skeleton app for react native, along with README for setup, can be found in folder [react-native](react-native).

 ## Flutter